Anti-social behaviour order: Standard of proof

 Applications for ASBOs were heard by magistrates sitting in their civil capacity.
 Although the proceedings were civil, the court had to apply a heightened civil standard of proof.
 This standard was virtually indistinguishable from the criminal standard.
 The applicant had to satisfy the court "so that it is sure" that the defendant has acted in an anti-social manner.
 The test for the court to be "satisfied so that it is sure" was the same direction that a judge gives to a jury in a criminal case heard in the Crown Court, and is also known as satisfying the court "beyond reasonable doubt".

 Pursuant to section 1(1) Civil Evidence Act 1995, an applicant (and a defendant) had the right to rely on witness statements without calling the makers of those statements—known as hearsay.
 If a party proposed to rely upon a hearsay statement, then the other party was entitled to ask the court for permission to call that witness for cross-examination.

-If the court refused to grant such an application, then the defendant would be unable to cross examine the makers of the hearsay statements.
-Nevertheless, it was open to them, in accordance with the Civil Evidence Act, to submit that the court should place little or no weight upon material that had not been tested by way of cross examination.

 Section 4(1) Civil Evidence Act 1995 states that:

 In estimating the weight (if any) to be given to hearsay evidence in civil proceedings, the court shall have regard to any circumstances from which any inference can reasonably be drawn as to the reliability or otherwise of the evidence.